Arrow BOOK

 • May reduce neck pain linked to facet joint irritation

-• Helps identify whether the facet joints are the source of symptoms
+• Helps confirm whether the facet joints are the source of symptoms

 • May reduce reliance on medication

-• Can guide future treatment planning, including radiofrequency options
+• Can guide future treatment planning including radiofrequency procedures

 Possible risks and side effects

-Cervical facet joint blocks are generally safe when performed by experienced clinicians.
-Possible effects include:
+Cervical facet joint blocks are generally safe when performed by experienced clinicians, but all procedures carry some risk.

 • Temporary numbness or mild weakness